ganboing/sifive-trace-decoder/README.md

 That is what I am currently working on.
 As soon as that works, I am going to tackle the to do list at the top of main.cpp.

 ### Building:
+The trace-decoder

-This project can be built on the command line or within Eclipse.
+ can be built on the command line or within Eclipse.

+#### Using Eclipse

+My preffered workflow for getting the project into Eclipse:

+ 1. Clone the repo to your normal git repository (typically <home>/git) using whatever method you like
-You can import this repository/project directly into Eclipse using `File -> Import -> Git -> Projects from Git` The Eclipse project include "build targets" to make for easy building in Eclipse.
+ 2. Within Eclipse, import this repository/project directly into Eclipse using `File -> Import -> Git -> Projects from Git`
+ 3. Select "Existing local repository"
+ 4. Add the repository if not already added (you will need to do this only once)
+ 5. Search the repository for Eclipse projects (there should only be one in the result list)
+ 6. Check the 'trace-decoder' project (if not already checked)
+ 7. Finish the wizard to create the new project in your worksapce.

+When you do it this way you will be working on the files directly in the local git repository.
+These files do not actually live in your workspace.
+You can still easily interact with your repo from a git CLI.

+The Eclipse project include "build targets" to make for easy building in Eclipse.

+#### Using the CLI

 The makefile includes two configurations:  `Debug` and `Release` (they are capitalized).

 The default configuration is `Debug`, so if you `make clean` or `make all` or `make clean all` you will act on the `Debug` configuration and all build artifacts will be in the `Debug` folder.

 To build the `Release` configuration, use `make CONFIG=Release all` (This is what Jenkins will use to build a release)

+#### Notes

 There is a `makefile.init` at the top level that contains the settings that apply to all configurations, including a list of OBJ files that needs to be updated when new source files are added.
 Each config sub-folder has a makefile that contains settings for the specific configuration (like optimization flags that generally differentiate a Release build from a Debug build).